istio/istio.io/content/en/docs/tasks/traffic-management/egress/wildcard-egress-hosts/index.md

 Unfortunately, when using an egress gateway, the original destination address of the request is lost since the original request is redirected to the gateway, causing the destination IP address to become the IP address of the gateway.

-Although not as easily and somewhat fragile as it relies on Istio implementation details, you can use [Envoy filters](/docs/reference/config/networking/envoy-filter/) to configure a gateway to support arbitrary domains by using the [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) value in an HTTPS, or any TLS, request to identify the original destination to which to route the request.
+Although not as easy and somewhat fragile as it relies on Istio implementation details, you can use [Envoy filters](/docs/reference/config/networking/envoy-filter/) to configure a gateway to support arbitrary domains by using the [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) value in an HTTPS, or any TLS, request to identify the original destination to which to route the request.
 One example of this configuration approach can be